yuntal/Portfolio-2-CA/README.md

 ## Description

 This is my official portfolio page.
-Here I will like to demonstrate the skills I've learned throughout my years at Noroff.
-I would like to do this by creating a few small projects.
+Here I will like to tell you a few words about my self, and show you some of the projects that i've made.

 This Portfolio consists of three main pages: